ageyev/ageyev.github.io/docs/Holy-Land/territory.md

 The text of the Mandate itself stated that all of this territory—including that on which the present-day Kingdom of Jordan is located—was initially placed under such administration *“in favour of the establishment in Palestine of a national home for the Jewish people.”*

 Then, on 16 September 1922, the [Trans-Jordan memorandum](https://ru.wikipedia.org/wiki/%D0%A2%D1%80%D0%B0%D0%BD%D1%81%D0%B8%D0%BE%D1%80%D0%B4%D0%B0%D0%BD%D1%81%D0%BA%D0%B8%D0%B9_%D0%BC%D0%B5%D0%BC%D0%BE%D1%80%D0%B0%D0%BD%D0%B4%D1%83%D0%BC) ([Trans-Jordan memorandum](https://en.wikipedia.org/wiki/Trans-Jordan_memorandum)) was adopted, excluding the territory of present-day Jordan from the areas designated for Jewish settlement.
-And on 25 May 1946, the Hashemite Kingdom of Transjordan established in that territory attained independence.
+And on 25 May 1946, the Hashemite Kingdom of Transjordan, established in that territory, attained independence.

 ### The UN Partition Plan and the so-called “1947 borders”